cosmos/ibc-rs/docs/architecture/adr-010-enable-standalone-ics02-integration.md

 With the mentioned classification, we can now streamline ICS-07 specific APIs, eliminating the requirement for implementing a redundant `consensus_state()` method.
-For the sake of simplification, we can remove the `CommonContext` trait and consolidate everything under the `TmValidationContext` as follows:
+For the sake of simplification, we can remove the `CommonContext` trait and consolidate everything under the `ExtClientValidationContext` as follows:

 ```diff
 + /// Enables conversion (`TryInto` and `From`) between the consensus state type